 Use collaborative tools to improve the review process:

 Typo is a collaborative tool designed to enhance the efficiency and effectiveness of team meetings, including Sprint Review Meetings.
+The review becomes a working session that benefits from real-time data.
 Our sprint analysis feature uses data from Git and issue management tools to provide insights into how your team is working.
 You can see how long tasks take, how often they’re blocked, and where bottlenecks occur.
 It allows to track and analyze the team’s progress throughout a sprint and provides valuable insights into work progress, work breakup, team velocity, developer workload, and issue cycle time.
 This information can help you identify areas for improvement and ensure your team is on track to meet their goals.

 Work progress represents the percentage breakdown of issue tickets or story points in the selected sprint according to their current workflow status.